varshaalate/Quick-Chat/README.md

 # Quick-Chat
 MERN-Based Real-Time Chat Experience

-//Completed UI

   16-09-2025
       - Started working on Backend
+   17-09-2025
+      - creted server and connection with MongoDB 18-09-2025
+      - Started to work on api writing